Friday, May 1, 2015

-All Lincoln County and Oneida County county funded trails are CLOSED.
+All Lincoln County ATV trails are OPEN.

 The paved routes and roads in the city of Tomahawk, towns of Bradley and Nokomis remain open.
 The paved routes and roads in the Somo Lake area are open.